Becoming someone specifically targeted by Kessler wasn’t bad enough—on top of that, my face had been exposed to a murderer.

 “They specifically went after Special Occupations.”

-It looked like the killer had struck while everyone was distracted by the Shadow Night Market.
+It must’ve been a calculated move—striking while everyone else was distracted by the Shadow Night Market.

-He quickly stripped the Time Traveler’s basic shirt and threw it on.
-He also stole the Seeker’s wide pants.
-For shoes, he just grabbed whatever pair fit among the ones scattered nearby.
+I quickly stripped the Time Traveler’s base uniform shirt and put it on.
+Took the explorer’s wide pants too.
+For shoes, I just grabbed whatever pair lying around fit.

 That’s when it happened.